rhyan10/unsupervised-learning-molecular-systems/README.md

 Then, update the Python kernel you are using to run each notebook.
 Go to `Kernel` > `Change kernel` > `Python (myenv)`.

 ### Datasets
+There are three main datasets used in the Python notebooks presented here.

 #### ZINC-250k
 ZINC-250k is a subset of ZINC, a free database of commercially-available compounds for virtual screening.
 The ZINC-250k subset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/basu369victor/zinc250k); each compound contains values for the partition coefficient (logP), quantitative estimate of drug-likeness (QED), and synthetic accessibility score (SAS).
-1K compounds from ZINC-250k are provided in [data/](./data/).
+1K compounds from ZINC-250k are provided in the [data](./data/) directory.

 [This subset](./data/zinc-250k-sample.csv) is used to explore the various ways we can represent molecules computationally.

 #### QM7
-The QM7 dataset to be used in the examples below is provided in [data/qm7.xyz](./data/qm7.xyz).
-It has already been preprocessed.
+The QM7 dataset is also used for some of the walk-through examples using molecular structural information.
+A copy of the dataset is provided in [data/qm7.xyz](./data/qm7.xyz), and has already been preprocessed.

 It includes SMILES strings, 3D coordinates, and various quantum properties.

 The original data is available on [this page](http://quantum-machine.org/datasets/).

+#### MD17
+One notebook applies clustering to molecular dynamics data and uses a 10k frame subset of the aspirin trajectory in MD17.
+The full trajectory for aspirin, as well as other MD17 trajectories, can be downloaded from [www.sgdml.org](http://www.sgdml.org/#datasets), although we provide a copy of the subset used herein in the [data](./data/) directory.

 ### Section 1: Representations and Descriptors
 This directory contains four notebooks touching on different aspects of molecular representations.
 These are: